The Problem: House Wrens may destroy eggs and young of other

 If you have placed nest boxes for Tree Swallows or bluebirds near shrubs, edges of

-woods, or hedgerows, sooner or later you're apt to hear a loud bubbly song coming
+woods, or hedgerows, sooner or later you may hear a loud bubbly song coming from a

-from a rather plain-colored brown bird with a stubby tail and long, sharp-pointed bill.
-A
+rather plain-colored brown bird with a stubby tail and long, sharp-pointed bill.
+A House

-House Wren has discovered your boxes.
-(If you aren't sure what a House Wren
+Wren has discovered your boxes.
+(If you aren't sure what a House Wren sounds like,

 Like Tree Swallows and bluebirds, House Wrens are cavity-nesters that can't make